KHTRE/STM32-Clock-with-timer-and-weather/README.md

    - button 1 - if the selected delay is not 0, will start the countdown.
 Click again to stop countdown and clear.
    - button 1 or button 2 when the alarm is on - will stop alarm
 7. Menu screen
    - encoder - change selection.
-It is useless for now, because there is only one active optio - set time.
+It is useless for now, because there is only one active option - set time.
    - button 1 - go back
    - button 2 - go to selected option
 9. Set time screen